 Pipe bursting is a leading trenchless method of exchanging underground pipes.
 This method involves fracturing a pipe from the inside and forcing fragments outwards while sliding a newer pipe to replace the existing pipe.
 This trenchless pipe bursting machine breaks the existing pipe when it pulls the bursting head through the existing pipe, splits the existing pipe and when it pulls the new pipe inside.
 There are several types of pipe bursting systems, which includes static pull systems, hydraulic expansion, and pneumatic system.

 Natural gas pipes, water mains, and even sewer lines can be replaced without even excavating the surface under this modern pipe bursting technology.
 It takes into consideration, near surface utilities, pavements and other structures that might get damaged in case of a dig.
-Both residential and commercial customers are able to save money and time on water main renewal and sewer line replacement with pipe bursting methods done by a skilled trenchless plumbing contractor.
+Both residential and commercial customers are able to save money and time on water main renewal and sewer line repair & replacement with pipe bursting methods done by a skilled trenchless plumbing contractor.

 The following are the main steps and procedures to be followed when pipe bursting: